MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/deploy/install.md

 >Applies To: System Center 2016 - Orchestrator

+A complete Orchestrator installation includes a management server, one or more runbook servers, a SQL Server for hosting the Orchestrator database, a web server for hosting the Orchestrator web service, and a server for hosting the Runbook Designer and Runbook Tester.
+It is possible to install all these roles on a single computer, but it is more common to distribute the roles across several computers or virtual machines.

+For a detailed description of the Orchestrator architecture, see [Learn about Orchestrator](..\get-started\learn-about-orchestrator.md).

+This topic provides detailed installation instructions for the various Orchestrator roles.

 ## To install an Orchestrator management server

 1. On the server where you want to install Orchestrator, start the **System Center 2016 - Orchestrator Setup Wizard**.